Exabyte-io/documentation/docs/terminology/simulations.md

 ## Method, Workflow, Units

-In order to better understand the difference between Model, Method and Simulation, let's use a travel analogy:
+In order to better understand the difference between Model, Method and Simulation, let's use a travel analogy.

 1. When you set out to travel from San Francisco to New York, you know your destination, by analogy a specific address in New York would be a **characteristic** that you'd like to obtain